 FDIC-Insured - Backed by the full faith and credit of the U.S. Government

-Keep Yourself Safe From Malicious QR Code Scams
+Bank Safely: Protect Yourself From QR Code Scams

-You have no doubt noticed that QR codes—those square blocks of black and white pixels—are ubiquitous, adorning everything from restaurant menus to store products to mall posters.
-They are a low-cost, easy way for businesses to link consumers to websites, store discounts, promotional campaigns and mobile payments.
-The problem is, they’re not entirely secure.
+QR codes—those square blocks of black and white pixels—have become ubiquitous, appearing on everything from restaurant menus to store products and mall posters.
+They provide a low-cost, easy way for businesses to link consumers to websites, store discounts, promotional campaigns, and mobile payments.
+However, they’re not entirely secure.

-QR codes have really come into their own as the preference for contactless transactions has increased during the pandemic.
-More than one-third of smartphone users have scanned a QR code on a product or at a restaurant or bar over the last year.
-The problem is most mobile users aren’t aware of the potential risks of QR codes.
+QR codes gained popularity as contactless transactions increased during the pandemic.
+Over one-third of smartphone users have scanned a QR code on a product or at a restaurant or bar in the last year.
+Unfortunately, many mobile users are unaware of the risks associated with QR codes.

-Add a compromised Wi-Fi network as a preferred network with credentials to automatically connect the device to that network.
+Add a compromised Wi-Fi network as a preferred network, automatically connecting your device to it.

-Most smartphones have QR code reading capabilities, and sometimes it’s tempting to use them.
-But, just because you may be able to scan a QR code doesn’t mean you should—at least without considering the possible consequences.
-Refraining from scanning them is your best defense against scammers, but there are other precautions you can take.
+Most smartphones have built-in QR code reading capabilities, making it tempting to scan them.
+However, simply refraining from scanning random QR codes is your best defense against scammers.
+Additionally, there are other precautions you can take.

 Ross Bentzler is Executive VP and Information Security Officer for Alpine Bank.
 Ross has worked in the information technology field for two decades, focusing on information security for 13 years.